Tree Tensor Networks Methods for Efficient Calculation of Molecular Vibrational Spectra: Introduction

 \section{Introduction}

 Vibrational spectroscopies, such as IR and Raman spectroscopies, are widely used in chemistry to characterize molecules.
 However, interpreting such spectra is not always straightforward, as the vibrational degrees of freedom scale as $3N-6$ (where $N$ is the number of nuclei), making numerical simulations crucial for structure and property determination.
-In recent years, numerous methods have been developed to obtain vibrational spectra, such as VSCF~\cite{bowman1986self, chaban1999ab, yagi2000direct, roy2013vibrational}, VCI~\cite{rauhut2007configuration, begue2007comparison, neff2009toward, mathea2022advances}, VCCSD~\cite{christiansen2004vibrational, seidler2009automatic, seidler2011vibrational, thomsen2014optimized}, neural network methods~\cite{Zhang2024}, and quantum simulation~\cite{ollitrault2020hardware, malpathak2025trotter}.
+In recent years, numerous methods have been developed to obtain vibrational spectra, such as VSCF~\cite{bowman1986self, chaban1999ab, yagi2000direct, roy2013vibrational}, VCI~\cite{rauhut2007configuration, begue2007comparison, neff2009toward, mathea2022advances}, VCC~\cite{christiansen2004vibrational, seidler2009automatic, seidler2011vibrational, thomsen2014optimized}, neural network methods~\cite{Zhang2024}, and quantum simulation~\cite{ollitrault2020hardware, malpathak2025trotter, Majland2025}.
 VSCF is a mean-field theory and often lacks the accuracy required for the desired applications.
-Although VCI, VCCSD, and neural networks can provide accurate calculations, they do so at a high computational cost.
+More accurate wavefunction-based methods such as VCI and VCC can become difficult to apply as the system size and Hamiltonian complexity increase.
+Neural network approaches offer a conceptually different framework, but their performance depends strongly on the chosen architecture and training strategy.
 Quantum simulation methods also incur high costs when simulated classically or require quantum hardware beyond current near-term device capabilities.